beka-birhanu/web-dev_practice/README.md

 # Web Development Practice Projects

-This repository contains some of the web apps that I created as part of my web development journey.
-I made these apps to practice and improve my skills in HTML, CSS, JavaScript, and other web technologies.
-Each app has its own folder with the source code.
+Welcome to my web development journey repository.
+Here, you'll find a collection of web apps I've created to practice and enhance my skills in HTML, CSS, JavaScript, and various web technologies.
+Each app is housed in its dedicated folder, complete with the source code.

 ## Technologies and Tools

+Throughout this project, I've utilized the following technologies and tools:

 - HTML
 - CSS